nhavronskyi/learning-java/mentoring/src/main/java/spring/lesson_1/index.md

 7. Cyclic Dependency Detection Task:
    Create a scenario where two beans have dependencies on each other, leading to a cyclic dependency.
-Use the depends-on attribute to resolve the cyclic dependency and ensure proper initialization order.
+Use the depends-on attribute to resolve the cyclic dependency and ensure proper initialization userOrder.

 8. Lazy Loading with Dependency Injection Task:
    Create a scenario where a lazy-initialized bean depends on another bean.
 Show how lazy loading works in conjunction